Machine Learning Experiment Management: How to Organize Your Model Development Process

 This is where experiment management tools really come in handy.
 They let you:

-For example, by sending a link I can share a comparison of machine learning experiments with all the additional information available.
+For example, by sending a persistent URL, I can share a comparison of machine learning experiments with all the additional information available.

 With that, you and all the people on your team know exactly what is happening when it comes to model development.
 It makes it easy to track the progress, discuss problems, and discover new improvement ideas.